ArduPilot/ardupilot_wiki/common/source/docs/common-autopilots.rst

 This section provides information about ArduPilot Autopilot Hardware options.
 The list below is sorted by manufacturer and product name.

+Linux boards don't support all features as of low demand.

 Open hardware
 -------------